MicrosoftDocs/sql-docs/docs/relational-databases/logs/control-transaction-durability.md

 ## <a id="bkmk_OtherSQLFeatures"></a> Delayed durability and other [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] features

 **Azure Synapse Link for SQL, Transactional Replication, Change Tracking, and Change Data Capture**
-- The use of delayed durability is not supported for databases which use change data capture (CDC).
+- The use of delayed durability is not supported on databases that use change data capture (CDC).

 - Delayed durable transactions are not supported with Transactional Replication.
 - All transactions with change tracking are fully durable.
 A transaction has the change tracking property if it does any write operations to tables that are enabled for change tracking.
 - Delayed durable transactions are not supported with Azure Synapse Link for SQL